homed.conf, homed.conf.d — Home area/user account manager configuration files

 configured or assigned the empty string, the default storage is automatically determined: if not

-running in a container environment and /home/
+running in a container environment and /home/ is not itself encrypted, defaults

-".
-Otherwise defaults to "subvolume
+to "luks".
+Otherwise defaults to "subvolume" if

 otherwise.
 Note that the storage selected on the homectl command line always takes